juanamari94/tinypngcompressor/README.md

 - An internet connection.

 - TinyPNGCompressor was built around **Python 2.7.10**, although it should work with any Python 2.7.x version, and more than likely with previous versions as well.
-You can download Python 2.7.13 from [python.org's official site.](https://www.python.org/downloads/release/python-2713/)
+You can download Python 2.7.13 from [python.org's official site.](https://www.python.org/downloads/release/python-2713/).
+You can check your Python version by running `python --version` in your console.

 - **You have to install TiniPNG's Package with pip.
 You can do this by typing** `pip install --upgrade tinify` if it throws an error you more than likely have to use `sudo`, just so: `sudo pip install --upgrade tinify`.